-We have spent 1 night in Altea in February 2015, one night in May 2014 and one night in September 2012, but have visited several times as day trips as it's a nice place to take visitors.
+We have spent one night in Altea in June 2020, one night in February 2015, one night in May 2014 and one night in September 2012, but have visited several times as day trips as it's a nice place to take visitors.
 It's a very pretty town, and we particularly like the old town with its narrow streets, whitewashed buildings, nice craft and gift shops, galleries and restaurants.
 Altea is close to Benidorm in location (just 11km), but miles away in terms of vibe and appearance.
 Altea is about 45 minutes drive north of Alicante airport.

 Altea has two main beaches which are a mixture of sand and pebbles, Playa de la Roda and Playa Cap Blanc.
 There are shops, bars and restaurants and many hotels down by the beach, but we are not really familiar with them, as we prefer the charm of the old town.
 If you stay by the beach, it is quite a climb, up many steps, to reach the old town.
 If a steep climb doesn't appeal, we'd recommend you get a taxi there, as it's well worth a visit.
 There's a lovely blue-domed church (Nuestra Senora del Consuelo) in the square which is very photogenic from the outside, and beautiful inside.